10 Best Festivals In The World

 Tomorrowland Music Festival, Boom, Belgium

-The city of Boom looks festive with elaborate stage productions, insane fireworks, enchanting décor, buzzing beaches, and fascinating performances.
-The grand music festival is your chance to witness some scintillating entertainment, gorge on lavish food and dance your heart out.
-Visiting Boom to experience this musical extravaganza should be on the bucket list of all music fanatics.
+Boom looks festive, with elaborate stage productions, insane fireworks, enchanting décor, buzzing beaches, and fascinating performances.
+The grand music festival is your chance to see some spectacular entertainment, feast on delectable food, and dance your heart out.
+Visiting Boom to experience this musical extravaganza should be on the bucket list of all music lovers.

 Place – Boom, Belgium

-The festivals planned and executed by humans are mind-blowing but what about festivals celebrated by nature?
-Nothing can beat these natural phenomena which happen every year during specific periods.
-Let us look at the best of these natural spectacles which are celebrated and cherished by people across the globe.
+Human-planned and executed festivals are incredible, but what about natural-celebrated festivals?
+Nothing beats the natural phenomena that occur every year at specific times.
+Let us take a look at the best of these incredible sights, which are celebrated and cherished by people all over the world.

 Cherry Blossom Festival, Japan

-If you can manage to visit Japan in March/April, you are in for a visual treat.
-During spring every year, Japan’s Cherry trees sprout to full bloom for less than a week and the sight is surreal.
+If you can visit Japan in March/April, you will be in for a visual treat.
+The ‘Sakura Matsuri’ (Cherry Blossom Festival) marks the start of Spring.
+The blooming of cherry blossoms is a highly anticipated and celebrated event in Japan.
+During this time, Japan’s cherry trees bloom for less than a week, and the sight is phenomenal.
 Forests, riverbeds, canals, streets, and fields all are covered with pink blooms.
-The Japanese still follow the age-old tradition of ‘hanami’ (cherry blossom viewing) picnics and parties that are held under the blooming trees.
+The Japanese continue to practice the age-old tradition of ‘hanami’ (cherry blossom viewing) picnics and parties held under the fleeting beauty of blossoming trees.
+There are many varieties of cherry trees in Japan, with some of the most prevalent being Somei Yoshino, Yamazakura, and Shidarezakura.

-The Cherry Blossom season, known as ‘Sakura Matsuri’, signals the beginning of Spring.
-Most places in Japan witness stunning flower display, but the best places to see them are Tokyo, Kochi, Kyoto, and Osaka.
+Most places in Japan witness stunning flower displays, but some of the most famous cherry blossom viewing spots in Japan include Ueno Park and Chidorigafuchi in Tokyo, Maruyama Park in Kyoto, and Hirosaki Castle Park in Aomori.
+These destinations draw large crowds of both locals and tourists.
+Traditional performances, food stalls, and evening illuminations are all common elements of these festivals.
 The season starts in February and stretches till early May in colder regions like Hokkaido.
-The Cherry Blossom season is unpredictable and keeps changing every year.
-It is better to follow forecasts and keep the itinerary flexible so that you are able to view this breathtaking display.
+The Cherry Blossom season is unpredictable and changes from year to year.
+It is best to follow forecasts and keep your itinerary flexible if you want to experience this jaw-dropping display.

 Date: March/April